learn-co-curriculum/phase-3-methods/README.md

 > Why are they called methods in Ruby as opposed to functions?
 If you recall
 > from Object Oriented JavaScript, the difference between a method and a
 > function is that a **method** is a special sub-category of functions that must
 > be called on some object.
-In Ruby, every method we define &mdash; even when
+In Ruby, every method we define — even when
 > it's not defined explicitly "on an object" or as part of a class definition
-> &mdash; is still actually defined on a built-in Ruby object: the global `main`
+> — is still actually defined on a built-in Ruby object: the global `main`
 > object, which you'll see referenced in error messages like "NameError
 > (undefined local variable or method 'my_var' for main:Object)". `main` is
 > roughly equivalent to the global object in JavaScript (the window in the